Sergenti/Sergenti.github.io/README.md

 # zombiegame
-A tiny HTML DOM game I code on the weekends
+An overly ambitious HTML DOM game I code on the weekends